-Why Pamela Anderson Should've Been That Mortal Woman On Stage In "Interview With The Vampire" IMHO (Warning: Viewer's Discretion Is STRONGLY ADVISED)
+Why Pamela Anderson Should've Been That Mortal Woman On Stage In "Interview With The Vampire" IMHO (Warning: Reader's Discretion Is STRONGLY ADVISED)

 I'm not exactly a fan of the Vampire Chronicles series though I'd love to make a bit of a trick or treat nitpick.
 One movie I remembered seeing during Halloween during the 90s (at least on cable TV and I was still 10 at that time) was Interview with the Vampire which will celebrate its silver anniversary on November 5, 2019.
 However, I'd like to write it today because it's October 31.
 Speaking of silver, aren't vampires supposedly scared of silver?
 So, for a bit of a Halloween post - I'd actually just do a minor nitpick of who should've played the mortal woman on stage.
 I could remember the guilty pleasure of rewinding the scene and only watching the movie for this scene.
 However, I thought about my own wishful casting for the mortal woman on stage.